 Armstrong Vineyard & Winery is located at 212 Rutter Rd, Halifax, PA 17032, United States.

 Beer In Pennsylvania Wine Country

-Funny enough since we were on a wine tour, we discovered that the beer in the Hershey Harrisburg area is awesome.
+Funny enough since we were on a PA wine country tour, we discovered that the beer in the Hershey Harrisburg area is awesome.
 We loved the beer at The Vineyard at Hershey and at Tröegs Brewing Company.
-(This is not a total surprise since Troegenator is a staple in the 2foodtrippers refrigerator.)
+This is not a total surprise since Troegenator is a staple in the 2foodtrippers refrigerator.

 Tröegs has a bustling brewery in Hershey with tours, a tasting room and a restaurant serving lots of beer-friendly food.
 Trying the different beers was fun, but getting our first glass of Mad Elf of the season was the real treat of the brewery visit.

 Tröegs Independent Brewing is located at 200 Hersheypark Dr, Hershey, PA 17033, United States.

 Final Thoughts On The Pennsylvania Wine Country